ifwe/bruce/doc/design.md

 2. Discard the corresponding message set and continue processing ACKs.
 3. Discard the corresponding message set and initiate a pause event.
 4. Initiate a pause event without discarding the corresponding message set.
-In this case, the router thread will collect and reroute the messages once it has updated the metadata and restarted the dispatcher.
+In this case, the router thread will collect the messages and reroute them once it has updated the metadata and restarted the dispatcher.

 To see which types of error ACKs cause wich types of responses, look in `src/bruce/kafka_proto/v0/wire_proto.cc`.
 Socket-related errors cause the